-• Third, the alcohol base of the dip helps dry up the umbilical cord preventing germs from going up the cord into the calf's body.
+- Second, the strong iodine alcohol solution kills bacteria on contact. - Third, the alcohol base of the dip helps dry up the umbilical cord preventing bacteria from going up the cord into the calf's body.

 Diagnosing and treating infections promptly